bkesterbyld/maroon-potato/src/pages/platform.md

         title_align: center
         content: >
           Build data tables and relationships between tables with a few clicks.
-          Data can be structured and stored in a SQL database or unstructured and stored in a NoSQL database.
-The service also supports media, file and other objects.
-The datastore is abstracted away so you don't worry about any of the underlying technology.
+          Above handles any data type and leverages mature and safe SQL, NoSQL and object stores behind the scenes.
         content_align: center
         actions: []
         actions_align: left